ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/investigate-malicious-email-that-was-delivered.md

 ### View the email headers and download the email body

 The ability to preview email headers and download the body of an email body are powerful capabilities in Threat Explorer.
-Appropriate permissions must be assigned.
-Permissions are controlled through role-based access control (RBAC).
-Additionally, a new role, called *Preview* must be added to an Office 365 role group (for example into security operations, or security administrator).
+Appropriate [permissions](permissions-in-the-security-and-compliance-center.md) must be assigned.
 See [Preview role permissions](#preview-role-permissions).

 To access your message header and email download options, follow these steps: